-An ad hoc group was formed to examine the Ohio Board of Regents' existing definition of the duration of a semester.
+An ad hoc group was formed to examine the Ohio Department of Higher Education's (formerly the Ohio Board of Regents) existing definition of the duration of a semester.
 The group recognized that federal financial aid regulations already provide a definition and recommends using that established national guideline.
 The group also concluded that the current definition of a semester credit rests implicitly on the concept of the credit hour more than on the number of weeks or days in a semester.
 Consequently, the group preconceived its task as defining the semester credit hour and proceeded using the following guidelines:

 - An institution's semester calendar will not violate any accreditation regulations, federal guidelines, etc.

-- An institution's semester calendar will facilitate the attainment of The University System of Ohio goals, including the transfer process.
+- An institution's semester calendar will facilitate the attainment of the Ohio Department of Higher Education's goals, including the transfer process.

-- A semester credit hour will mean the same throughout The University System of Ohio.
+- A semester credit hour will mean the same throughout Ohio's public institutions of higher education.